Plaque psoriasis; Psoriasis vulgaris; Guttate psoriasis; Pustular psoriasis

 Other symptoms may include:

-There are 5 main types of psoriasis:
+There are five main types of psoriasis:

-Your provider can usually diagnose this condition by looking at your skin.
+Your health care provider can usually diagnose this condition by looking at your skin.

-Sometimes, a skin biopsy is done to rule out other possible conditions.
-If you have joint pain, your provider may order x-rays.
+Sometimes, a skin biopsy is done to check for other possible conditions.
+If you have joint pain, your provider may order imaging studies.